humphs078/pands-project/README.md

 used when two or more variables have to be analysed simultaneously.
 Types of Multivariate Analysis include Cluster Analysis, Factor Analysis, Multiple Regression Analysis, Principal Component Analysis, etc. There is more than 20 ways to perform multivariate analysis.
++ Paralell Coordinates (https://en.wikipedia.org/wiki/Parallel_coordinates) - are a common way of visualizing and analyzing high-dimensional datasets.
-+ [Sepal](https://en.wikipedia.org/wiki/Sepal) - in plants that flower the sepal is the part of the flower that functions as protection for the flower in bud and often as support for the petals when the flower is in bloom.
++ Sepal(https://en.wikipedia.org/wiki/Sepal) - in plants that flower the sepal is the part of the flower that functions as protection for the flower in bud and often as support for the petals when the flower is in bloom.
 + [Violin Plot](https://en.wikipedia.org/wiki/Violin_plot) - a statistical graphic for comparing
 probability distributions